Ealing cyclists up in arms over latest death11 May 2019 | Andrew Middlehurst

 After 51-year-old Met Police officer, Claudia Manera was killed in a bike accident at the junction of The Broadway and Uxbridge Road on the 12th October, the cycling public held a demonstration calling for improvements to the junction this weekend.

-Hundreds of cyclists came together to march down Uxbridge Road calling for improved road safety in the London borough.
+Hundreds of cyclists came together to march down Uxbridge Road calling for improved road safety in Ealing.
 In a statement, Terry Patterson, chair of London Cycling Campaign (LCC), said: “We are here to mourn the loss of a member of our community, and to call for change – and action.

 “Only a few days ago, Claudia Manera died here in Ealing.
 She was riding her bike on Uxbridge Road.

 “It is a terrible thing to lose someone in this way – a brutal and appallingly abrupt end to a life – and I want to pass on my heartfelt condolences to Claudia’s family, friends and colleagues.”